Spring 2022 Fellowship Program

 Work to Protect our Democracy

-The Discovering Justice Fellowship Program – Updated positions for Spring 2021
+The Discovering Justice Fellowship Program – Spring 2022

-Discovering Justice Fellows work directly with a staff person to help develop and/or run a Discovering Justice program and/or build the organization’s operational capacity.
-During the 12-16 week program from February to May, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.
+Fellows work directly with a Discovering Justice staff person to help develop and/or run a program and/or build the organization’s operational capacity.
+During the semester-long program from January to April, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.

 The Fellow will work with Program staff to develop and implement a social media and earned media outreach strategy.
-Utilizing the organization’s website, social media platforms, and access to media outlets, the Fellow will help create and edit video and broadcast the activities of the organization and its programs.
+Utilizing the organization’s website, social media platforms, and access to media outlets to media outlets, the Fellow will help create and edit video and broadcast the activities of the organization and its programs.
+Adobe Premier and Canva experience preferred.

 - A passion for civic education and the need to protect and promote our democracy.